-Kristin Hausler is the Dorset Senior Fellow and Director of the Centre for International Law.
-Since joining the Institute in 2007, she has developed and led several research projects on international human rights law, international humanitarian law, and international criminal law, areas in which she also provides training at the Institute.
-Her most recent projects focused on cultural heritage protection, in particular in situations of conflicts.
-Currently, she is leading a project on the restitution of cultural objects, which is funded by the Leverhulme Trust, as well as a project analysing the role of intangible cultural heritage in strengthening climate resilience, in cooperation with the Institute of Small and Micro States and the Konrad Adenauer Stiftung.
+Kristin Hausler, Dorset Senior Fellow, is the Director of the Centre for International Law.
+Since joining the Institute in 2007, she has developed and led several research projects on human rights, international humanitarian law, and international criminal law, areas in which she also provides training at the Institute.
+Her expertise lies in cultural heritage and she is currently leading a project on the restitution of cultural objects.
+Recently, she completed a project analysing the role of intangible cultural heritage in strengthening climate resilience.

 Dorset Senior Research Fellow in Public International Law and Director, Centre for International Law